ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 ### Create controller

 Add a regular Symfony controller in project code, which reuses classes provided by the application.
-Within the controller, create a form that contains all the necessary fields, such as the shipping and billing addresses, as well as shipping and billing methods.
+Within the controller, create a form that contains all the necessary fields, such as the shipping and billing addresses, together with shipping and billing methods.

 In the `src/Controller/Checkout` folder, create a file that resembles the following example: